SaaS Development: In-Depth Guide For Founders

 Step 3: Development

-This phase consists of solution architects and software developers working together.
+In this phase, solution architects and software developers work together.
 The solution architect team takes care of architecture and infrastructure level decisions while the dedicated development team writes source code for SaaS apps using the tech stack decided during the technical consideration phase.
 The information and data security team also have a role to play in this phase as it helps implement the SaaS development best practices related to security and governance.

 Step 4: Deployment